Mitchy1993/dndwiki/content/Worlds/The Forgotten Realms/Terms/Blackstaff.md

-**Blackstaff** was the title and name given to the master of the eponymous staff and [[Blackstaff Tower]] including Blackstaff Academy, as well as the [Archmage](https://forgottenrealms.fandom.com/wiki/Archmage "Archmage") of [[Worlds/The Forgotten Realms/Locations/Cities-Towns-Region/Waterdeep]] "Blackstaff" was originally a nickname given to [[Khelben Arunsun]] because of his powerful staff of the same name, but after his death it became the title used by his successors.
+The title of "Blackstaff" is bestowed upon the master of the eponymous staff and [[Blackstaff Tower]] in [[Waterdeep]].
+Originally a nickname for [[Khelben Arunsun]] due to his powerful staff, it evolved into a title for his successors.
+Rituals formed, including the selection of an heir who served as apprentice.

-Over time, rituals and traditions formed, and it became customary for the Blackstaff to choose an heir.
-The heir served as the apprentice and assistant to the Blackstaff.

-The magical quasi-spirits of the former Blackstaffs resided within the tower and served as advisors to the Blackstaff.
-They were not true spirits but were green-tinged facsimiles produced by the green _[[kiira N'Vaelahr]].

-The _kiira N'Vaelhar_ once held the spirits and combined knowledge of the first three Blackstaffs, Khelben Arusun, [Tsarra Chaadren](https://forgottenrealms.fandom.com/wiki/Tsarra_Chaadren "Tsarra Chaadren"), and [Kyriani Agrivar](https://forgottenrealms.fandom.com/wiki/Kyriani_Agrivar "Kyriani Agrivar"), but [Krehlan Arunsun](https://forgottenrealms.fandom.com/wiki/Krehlan_Arunsun "Krehlan Arunsun") and the Grand Mages of [Rhymanthiin](https://forgottenrealms.fandom.com/wiki/Rhymanthiin "Rhymanthiin") dissipated the _kiira_ in the Year of Staves Arcane ([1415 DR](https://forgottenrealms.fandom.com/wiki/1415_DR "1415 DR")) and bound its magic to Blackstaff Tower and its twin in Rhymanthiin, N'Vaerymanth.

-Now whenever someone became a Blackstaff or the heir, a template of their spirit, intellect, and knowledge became part of the Blackstaff and the tower (not the actual spirits).
-These spirits could not leave the tower, but the Blackstaff could communicate with them or tap into their knowledge whenever he or she so wished.
-Krehlan merged the gem with the tower so that it could be the Blackstaff’s advisor, rather than have all the combined consciousnesses of the previous Blackstaffs overwhelm the current Blackstaff.

-The Blackstaff could also manipulate the tower at will, opening any door with a thought, and could listen in on the conversations of anyone within the tower.
-He or she also knew the location and nature of every magical item within the tower and could see the tower’s twin, N'Vaerymanth, in his or her mind.

-[Maliantor](https://forgottenrealms.fandom.com/wiki/Maliantor "Maliantor") further notes in her book _My Eyes Open Always: Memories of the Blackstaff_ ([1416 DR](https://forgottenrealms.fandom.com/wiki/1416_DR "1416 DR")) that the Blackstaff knew the location, identity, general mood, and intent of anyone within the tower by his or her magical ties to the stones.
+The tower housed quasi-spirits of former Blackstaffs, advised by green facsimiles created by [[Kiira N'Vaelahr]].
+In 1415 DR, Krehlan Arunsun and Rhymanthiin's Grand Mages dispersed Kiira's magic, binding it to Blackstaff Tower and N'Vaerymanth.
+Now, spirits of Blackstaffs and heirs reside in the tower, offering wisdom.

+Manipulating the tower at will, Blackstaffs could open doors, eavesdrop on conversations, and access the tower's magical inventory.
+They were also aware of N'Vaerymanth's status.
+Maliantor's "*[[My Eyes Open Always]]*" notes the Blackstaff's ability to discern the whereabouts and intentions of those within the tower through magical connections.

-The seventh Blackstaff was [Vajra Safahr](https://forgottenrealms.fandom.com/wiki/Vajra_Safahr "Vajra Safahr").
+The seventh Blackstaff was [[Vajra Safahr]].